SKS Load Balancer and Ingress Controller

 Exposing a single service with an Exoscale Load Balancer

-To expose a single Pod or a Deployment, you need to create a service of type LoadBalancer.
+To expose a single pod or a deployment, you need to create a service of type LoadBalancer

-The following example creates a deployment named hello, which consists of 3 hello-world pods/containers, i.e. this could be your web application:
+, which consists of 3 hello-world pods/containers.
+This could be your web application:

 kubectl create deployment hello --image=nginxdemos/hello:plain-text --replicas=3